VictorPavlushin/netbox-netdev-inventory/docs/specific_parsers.rst

 `here <https://napalm.readthedocs.io/en/latest/support/index.html>`_.

-Napalm, however, does not support all features needed by netbox-netprod-importer.
+Napalm, however, does not support all features needed by netbox-netdev-inventory.
 Because of that, some specific parsers have been written to either get more data or enhanced some features to improve the import.

-netbox-netprod-importer has been tested on:
+netbox-netdev-inventory has been tested on:
   - Cisco IOS (catalyst, 2960)
   - Cisco Nexus 9000
   - Cisco ASR